COVIDAnalytics/DELPHI/README.md

 http://www.covidanalytics.io/

-**Note: The model was significantly updated on 07/04 and on 07/18, we have updated both the code and the naming convention for our models on the master branch.**
+**Note: The model was significantly updated on July 4th on the website.
+On July 18th, we have updated both the code and the naming convention for our models on the master branch.**

 The root directory contains the main files for our newest model (Updated 0704).
 The latest model takes into account a resurgence in cases in different places using an exponential type correction.
 The model is named V3 and the main model file is in `DELPHI_model_V3.py`.
 The supporting files are `DELPHI_utils_V3.py` and  `DELPHI_params_V3.py`.
 The code is tested with Python 3.7.